-Meanwhile, the inspection authorities began testing and rejecting shipments of GE soybean meal.
-This caused traders and farmers to protest due to the lack of affordable feed in the country.
-As a result, in July 2015, the BiH Council of Ministers adopted the Amended Bylaw on the Conditions and Procedures for Issuance of Approvals for Placing "GMO" Food and Feed on the BiH Market for the First Time and the Conditions Regarding their Traceability and Labeling.
 The amended ordinance allowed importers to seek authorization from the FSA by submitting basic documentation for GE products that have been reviewed and approved by the European Food Safety Authority (EFSA).
 However, even for the EU-approved GE products, companies that wish to import and market GE products in BiH must obtain a formal permit from the FSA.
-To date, BiH's FSA has issued approvals to 38 importers for placing GE soybeans (MON-Ø4Ø32-6) on the market for animal feed use.
+To date, BiH's FSA has issued 88 approvals for placing GE soybeans on the market for animal feed use.

-In 2019, BiH imported 84,000 metric tons (MT) of GE soybean meal (largely from Brazil and Argentina) and produced around 18,000 MT of non-GE soybeans.
-Production of soybeans has tripled over the last five years because of BiH's active participation in the "Danube Soya Initiative" (an international non-profit association that promotes sustained GE-free soybean cultivation in Europe https://www.donausoja.org/en/home/) and subsidies provided by the agricultural ministries to soybean producers.
+In 2021, BiH imported 67,405 metric tons (MT) of GE soybean meal (95 percent from Brazil) and produced 24,883 MT of non-GE soybeans.
+Production of soybeans has doubled over the last five years because of BiH's active participation in the "Danube Soya Initiative", an international non-profit association that promotes sustained GE-free soybean cultivation in Europe and subsidies provided by the agricultural ministries to soybean producers.